17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐ (4.4)

-I love their indoor seating area; and I’ve eaten in their outdoor area which has hanging lights in the warm months.
+I love their indoor seating area; it has a warm, cozy and rusting interior.
+I’ve eaten in their outdoor area which has hanging lights in the warm months.
 They do live music on weekends.

-I’ve eaten here with my best friend, and with my daughter.
+I’ve eaten here with my best friend, and with my daughter, and husband (all separate trips.)
 It’s just as good for families as it can be romantic, and for a group of friends.

 Pro Tip: Unlike most pubs, there are not a ton of TVs inside the Olde Angel Inn – there is only one that I could see.
-On big game nights, the bar area can get busy but there’s usually room in the dining area.
+On big game nights, the bar area can get busy but there’s usually room in the dining area to sit and eat.
 Since they don’t do weekend reservations, you just need to show up.
 They’re one of the few places that’s open late.

 3. 11th Post on Queen